Diane Abbott suspended by Labour after suggesting Jewish people do not face racism

 Despite Ms Abbott’s apology, amid widespread outrage on Sunday morning, Labour’s chief whip Alan Campbell decided to withdraw the whip while inquiries take place.

-A Labour spokesman said: “The Labour Party completely condemns these comments, which are deeply offensive and wrong.
+A Labour spokesperson said: “The Labour Party completely condemns these comments, which are deeply offensive and wrong.
 The chief whip has suspended the Labour whip from Diane Abbott pending an investigation.”

 Among those expressing their outrage, Tory cabinet minister Grant Shapps said: “Once again, Jewish people have to wake up and see a Labour MP casually spouting hateful antisemitism.
 Keir Starmer are you actually going to do anything?”